Tue Jul 19, 2011

 Honey Chipotle Wings

-There's some things in life you probably shouldn't admit to, what's about to follow is probably one of them.
-At this time last year, the wife and I were celebrating our first anniversary and where else does this brillant man choose to dine on such an important occasion, Chili's.
+There's some things in life you probably shouldn't admit to, what's about to follow is one of them.
+At this time last year, the wife and I were celebrating our first anniversary and where else does this brilliant man choose to dine on such an important occasion, Chili's.
 Ok, to be fair to myself, I woke up early that morning and picked up flowers from the florist who did our wedding, then a cake from our cake people, and took my wife to Storm King for a picnic and a day in the sculpture park.
 On the way home we drove by the outlets and decided to stop.
-That excusions quickly dissolved into Wal Mart, and while we were being classy, we went for dinner at Chili's.
+That excursion quickly dissolved into Wal Mart, and while we were being classy, we went for dinner at Chili's.
 Chili's oddly enough does play into stories of our courtship years, but that was a long time ago, and on last year's anniversary we quickly learned that Chili's is not an establishment to celebrate a momentous occasion in your life, nor is it a place either of our stomachs cares to tolerate anymore.
 One important thing did come out of the dinner though, honey and chipotle together on chicken is fantastic.

 At that fateful meal I had chicken fingers coated in a honey-chipotle sauce.
 While the flavor was excellent, I was left with a way too heavy feeling in my stomach, which lead me to take a somewhat lighter approach to these at home and use grilled wings instead of battered and fried tenders.